MattMunns14/Bayesian-GMM/README.md

 # Bayesian-GMM

-Implementation of MCMC and Variational Inference for mixture of Gaussians in python
+Implementation of MCMC and Variational Inference for mixture of Gaussians in Python